Joe MacBeth

-Joe MacBeth is a 1955 British gangster film directed and co-written by Ken Hughes and starring Paul Douglas, Ruth Roman and Bonar Colleano.
-It is a modern retelling of Shakespeare's Macbeth, set in a 1930s American criminal underworld.
+Joe MacBeth is a 1955 British gangster film directed by Ken Hughes and starring Paul Douglas, Ruth Roman, Bonar Colleano, Grégoire Aslan and Sid James.
+It was written by Hughes and Philip Yordan, and is a modern retelling of Shakespeare's Macbeth, set in a 1930s American criminal underworld.
 The film's plot closely follows that of Shakespeare's original play.

+The film was released by Columbia Pictures on 18 October 1955.
 It has been called "the first really stand out movie" of Hughes' career.

 Plot

 Mob trigger man Joe "Mac" MacBeth assassinates Tommy, second-in-command to crime boss "Duke" Duca, on Duke's orders and then proceeds to his own wedding, where his bride Lily scolds him for being two hours late.
 As they celebrate their marriage that night at Duke's nightclub, fortune teller Rosie declares that Joe's destiny is to become the kingpin of the mob.
 The ruthlessly ambitious Lily is convinced of the fortune's inevitability, but Joe brushes it off.
 Almost immediately after Rosie leaves, however, Duke arrives and rewards Joe with a promotion to Tommy's old position and his prized lakeside mansion.

 Duke's mob soon goes to war with a rival outfit run by the gluttonous Big Dutch.
 After Big Dutch's men turn the tables and make inroads on Duke's territory, Joe pays the rival boss a personal visit at a restaurant and secretly poisons a dish.
 Once Joe departs, Big Dutch devours the tainted food, then dies on the spot.

 During an overnight party at the lakeside mansion to celebrate Big Dutch's demise, Lily continues to goad Joe into going after Duke, but Joe hesitates.
 The festivities end with Duke inviting Lily to go for a swim.
 Once in the water, Joe stabs his boss in the back and holds him under until he is dead, but he is shaken by the act and fails to remove the knife, forcing Lily to dive in and recover the murder weapon.
 In the morning, when Duke's bodyguards come to pick him up and he cannot be found, Lily claims to have discovered Duke's robe by the lake and suggests he drowned while swimming.
 Joe is immediately elevated to kingpin and he promotes his friend Banky to his right-hand man.